LSS-Manager/LSSM-V.4/lssmaql/specs/examples.md

 **All alliance Admins**
 ```
-allianceinfo.users WHERE 'Admin' IN .roles
+allianceinfo.users WHERE 'Verbands-Admin' IN .roles
 ```
 ***